bateller/martinfitzpatrick.name/content/pages/cv.md

 Consisting of two short research projects: *“Tracking viral entry into target cells by virological and immunological methods”* and *“Do differentiated macrophages display distinct metabolic phenotypes reflecting their different functions?”*

 **2007-2010 BMedSc.
-Medical Science**
+Medical Science** Medical School, University of Birmingham
-Medical School, University of Birmingham
+Dissertation title *"What is the impact of vaccination on the development of adaptive immunity to Non-typhoidal Salmonella?"*

 **2001-2002	Certificate of Higher Education - Psychology, Artificial Intelligence & Linguistics** University of Edinburgh